 Inca Rail is the newer of the train carriers that take passengers to Machu Picchu.
 Its trains run from the Ollantaytambo Train Station to Machu Picchu and tickets can be booked online at www.incarail.com.
-There are four different levels of service on Inca Rail trains, which I have outlined for you to review below.
+There are four different levels of service on Inca Rail trains, which I have outlined for you to review in my Machu Picchu visitor guide below.

 - The Voyager: In the Voyager class you will be welcomed with comfortable seating, panoramic windows, and folding tables.
 In addition to local music, the fare also includes a selection of local fruit juices to choose from.

 - The 360º: In this special class, passengers get an all-around view of the surroundings as they make their way to Machu Picchu.
 In addition to the amazing views, guests can also choose from a variety of beverages and enjoy a selection of local music during the trip.

 - The First Class: Passengers get to travel to Machu Picchu in luxury in the first-class cabins aboard Peru Rail.
 In addition to gourmet lunch or dinner and cocktails, passengers will enjoy panoramic viewing windows, covered tables with fresh flowers, and a wide assortment of local music.
 Please note, the first-class service on Peru Rail is only available during the busy season (from April to October).

 - The Private: Available to small groups of 8 or less only by special request, this class of service is of the presidential level.
 With gourmet food, free drinks, and elaborate decor, you get to travel to Machu Picchu in absolute luxury.